 Superior Van's wheelchair van service department is staffed with the most qualified technicians ready to answer your questions and address your handicap van auto repair needs.
 Our auto service and car repair experts have the experience to get your wheelchair accessible van back on the road in top condition.
-In Kentucky, Indiana, Tennessee, and Louisiana, one of our accessible van service technicians are available to repair your adapted vehicles, wheelchair vehicles, handicap van or wheelchair lift.
+In Kentucky, Indiana, Tennessee, Nebraska, and Louisiana, one of our accessible van service technicians are available to repair your adapted vehicles, wheelchair vehicles, handicap van or wheelchair lift.

 Superior Van & Mobility provides wheelchair accessible van service for all make & model vans & mobility equipment.
 We are an authorized BraunAbility and VMI dealer and perform service and warranty work on all the vehicles & products we sell.
 We repair wheelchair lifts in vans & buses for both private and commercial customers.
 Find Closest Service Center or Schedule Service Online